 Case 5 - A 41 year-old Caucasian female, born in Colorado, with a history of substance abuse, was admitted in June 2005, to the medicine service with End Stage Renal Disease.
-The patient was unemployed, owed six months' rent; electricity service had been shut off in her apartment, she had no benefits and was estranged from her family.
-After completing an initial psychosocial assessment, the unit social worker wrote a letter to the landlord, called Con Edison to restore the electricity, and referred the patient for SSD and Medicaid.
+The patient was unemployed, owed six months' rent; the electricity had been shut off in her apartment, she had no benefits and was estranged from her family.
+The unit social worker wrote a letter to the landlord, called Con Edison to restore the electricity, and referred the patient for SSD and Medicaid.
 The social worker also counseled the patient regarding the need to stop abusing drugs.
-When the patient was discharged, she left the hospital with benefits pending, with the knowledge that she had an advocate in the person of the social worker, and with a more positive and optimistic outlook regarding her future.
-And although unwilling to admit that she had a substance abuse problem, the patient nonetheless agreed to at least consider the option of entering a drugtreatment program.

 Case 6 - An 88 year-old Caucasian female, born in the United States, domiciled, living alone in an apartment in Manhattan, was admitted in April 2005 to the medicine service for failure to thrive.
 The patient was found on the floor of her apartment.
 When admitted, the patient was emaciated, unable to walk and unable to care for herself.
 The patient's husband and daughter were deceased and the patient had no other relatives.
-The patient, however, did have a health care proxy.
-Also, the patient had Medicare.
-During the psychosocial assessment process, the social worker discovered that the patient had an interest in fashion design, which the social worker utilized to establish a therapeutic relationship.
-The social worker arranged for the patient to be placed in a sub-acute facility for further rehabilitation.
-When the patient left the hospital, it was with the knowledge that she would be going to a facility that would provide her with the medical and supportive services necessary to ensure her survival and continued progress, with the goal of eventual return to her own apartment with services.
+The patient, however, did have a health care proxy and also had Medicare.
+The social worker arranged for the patient to be placed in a sub-acute facility for further rehabilitation with the goal of eventual return to her own apartment with services.

 Case 7 - A 78 year-old Caucasian male, domiciled, living alone, admitted to psychiatry service in January 2002, for cognitive impairment with behavioral features.
 The patient also had multiple medical problems - CHF, HTN, Glaucoma, Spinal Stenosis, and CAD.
-After completing an initial psychosocial assessment, the unit social worker established a therapeutic relationship with the patient, who was labile, delusional, irritable and hostile.
+The patient was labile, delusional, irritable and hostile.
 The social worker maintained contact with the patient's lawyer, who, at the patient's request, was kept informed of the patient's progress on the unit.
-Subsequently, after discussions with the patient's lawyer and Adult Protective Services worker, the social worker arranged for the patient to be transferred to a skilled nursing facility in the Bronx.
-The patient was transported to the facility in an ambulance, which was also arranged by the social worker.23
+Subsequently, the social worker arranged for the patient to be transferred to a skilled nursing facility in the Bronx.
+23

-As a further example of the kind of cases the social work staff routinely assess and treat, presented in its entirety is a February 2001 memorandum from a social worker concerning an inpatient who said he was going to "flip out."
+A further example of the kind of cases the social work staff routinely assess and treat, can be found in this February 2001 case summary.

-SUBJECT: PATIENT REPORTS HE WILL "FLIP OUT"
+"SUBJECT: PATIENT REPORTS HE WILL "FLIP OUT"

-On February 20, 2001, a male patient on 16 west told me that he was going to "flip out."
+"On February 20, 2001, a male patient on 16 west told me that he was going to "flip out."
 The patient also reported that during childhood he was treated with the medication Ritilan for hyperactivity and had a history of drug abuse and had been in several rehab programs.
 The medical staff was informed of patient's statement that he will "flip out" and the patient's statement was documented in the patient's medical record.

-The patient reported that he was recently released from Riker's Island prison after a one-year incarceration and was supposed to go to a drug treatment program called Villa.
+"The patient reported that he was recently released from Riker's Island prison after a one-year incarceration and was supposed to go to a drug treatment program called Villa.
 However, the patient reported that he was told that he is not eligible for admission to Villa because of lack of health insurance coverage.
 Subsequently, the patient reported, prison officials told him to go to Beth Israel Hospital to get himself admitted and was given six tokens.
 The patient said that he was told that if he was admitted to a hospital, then the hospital staff could assist him with getting into a program.
 The patient went to Beth Israel and from there went to Bellevue Hospital where he was admitted for pneumonia.
 The patient also reported that prior to admission he was on 30 mg. methadone, but is presently not taking methadone because he wants to be "clean" when he enters a rehab program.